Testing for Known Pathogenic Variant

 Test Guide

-The Northwest Clinical Genomics Laboratory (NCGL) offers targeted analysis for variants previously identified in our laboratory.
-Known pathogenic variant testing should be selected if such a variant was previously identified in the family by the NCGL (we tested a relative of the patient) and we have a positive control for that patient.
+Known pathogenic variant testing should be selected if such a variant was previously identified in the family by the laboratory (we tested a relative of the patient) and we have a positive control for that patient.

 Methodology